capytaine/capytaine/docs/user_manual/tutorial.rst

     sphere = Sphere(radius=1.0, center=(0, 0, -2), name="my buoy")

 Users can also import mesh from various file formats as shown in the cookbook.
-The mesh is stored is the :code:`Mesh` object.
+The mesh is stored is the :class:`~capytaine.mesh.mesh.Mesh` object.
 You can for instance access of coordinates of some of the vertices, faces centers or faces normal vectors using the following syntax::

     sphere.mesh.vertices[:10]  # First ten vertices.